-Jarvis's potable water is supplied by the Nanticoke Water Treatment Plant.
-As such, the maximum day demand for Jarvis mirrors that of the other communities on the Nanticoke water system and equates to 75% of the rated treatment capacity of the Nanticoke Water Treatment Plant.
+Jarvis' potable water is supplied by the Nanticoke Water Treatment Plant.
+As such, the maximum day demand for Jarvis, based on the 95th percentile, mirrors that of the other communities on the Nanticoke water system and equates to 62% of the rated treatment capacity of the Nanticoke Water Treatment Plant.
 Based on planning values identified within this report, potable water supply for Jarvis is not considered a limiting factor to development.
 Both water and wastewater treatment capacity are adequate to meet all of the developments being allocated.

-Jarvis's wastewater is treated primarily at the Jarvis lagoon, with approximately 40% of the daily flow being diverted to the Townsend lagoons via a new forcemain and wetwell recently constructed.
+Jarvis' wastewater is treated primarily at the Jarvis lagoon, with up to 40% of the daily flow being diverted to the Townsend lagoons via a new forcemain and wetwell that was recently constructed.
 Based on the remaining wastewater capacity available to the community of Jarvis, and utilizing the new connection to the Townsend lagoons, there is surplus wastewater treatment capacity available in Jarvis to allocate to all servicing submission requests plus all forecasted servicing identified in the Master Servicing Plan for the community.